liferay/liferay-docs/develop/tutorials/articles/290-configuration/01-making-apps-configurable/07-fully-custom-system-settings-ui.markdown

     </aui:select>

-The opening scriptlet gets the display context object from the request so that all its getters are invoked whenever information from the backend is required.
+The opening scriptlet gets the display context object from the request so that all its getters are invoked whenever information from the back-end is required.
 Right away, the `getCurrentTemplateName` method is called, since the current template name is needed for the first option's `ddmTemplateKey` display value as soon as the form is rendered.
 This happens in the `<aui:select>` tag.
 There's